ArunKumar237/first_project/README.md

 5. After getting into New repository secret tab, fill the Name and Heroku_email in value and save the secret. repeat this for API key as well as App name.

+6. Go to > 'Actions' in Project folder > re-run all jobs

+Well Done your CI/CD pipeline is ready to use